-9.1 Introduction
+- 9.1 Introduction

-9.2 Study area
+- 9.2 Study area

-9.3 Impact assessment methodology
+- 9.3 Impact assessment methodology

-9.3.1 Magnitude
+- 9.3.1 Magnitude

-9.3.2 Significance
+- 9.3.2 Signifance

-9.4 Impact assessment
+- 9.4 Impact assessment

-9.4.1 Impact identification
+- 9.4.1 Impact identification

-9.4.2 Mitigation measures
+- 9.4.2 Mitigation measures

-9.4.3 Assessment of residual impacts
+- 9.4.3 Assessment of residual impacts

-This chapter of the EIS describes the potential impacts on soils and geology, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN103.
+This chapter describes the potential impacts on soils and geology, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN106.

-This chapter of the EIS describes the potential impacts on soils and geology, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN103.
-In addition this chapter also considers the impact of ground movements generated by construction of the bored and mined tunnels and Airport Stop cut and cover structure on overlying and adjacent property.
+This chapter describes the potential impacts on soils and geology, which may arise due to activities associated with the construction and operation of the scheme.
+In addition this chapter also considers the impact of ground movements generated by construction of the cut and cover structures (stops and tunnels), and bored and mined tunnels on adjacent and overlying property.